- Race Information

 Inducted into the National Racing Museum’s Hall of Fame on Aug.
 12, 2011, in Saratoga Springs, New York.

-Is the fourth winningest trainer in North American thoroughbred racing history.
-Through June 29, 2011, he had 5,970 career victories.
+Is the third-winningest trainer in North American thoroughbred racing history.
+Through September 24, 2013, he had 6,496 career victories.

 Achieved a career-high in stable earnings in 2010 when his runners earned $9,307,328, a figure that ranked him fourth in the nation in money won.